Roman Legion-Hare

 Roman Legion-Hare is a 1955 Warner Bros.
 Looney Tunes animated short directed by Friz Freleng.
 The short was released on November 12, 1955, and stars Bugs Bunny and Yosemite Sam.
 The title is a play on the words Roman Legionnaire.
 After being ordered by Emperor Nero to find a victim to be tossed to the lions, Yosemite Sam tries to capture Bugs Bunny.

 Plot

-The setting is Rome, 54 A. D.; the camera pans past a billboard announcing "Another Appian Freeway for Your Safety (Slow Chariots Keep Right)" before settling on an exterior view of the Coliseum.
-As spectators file into the Coliseum, their shadows fall on a poster describing the day's sporting event: "Detroit Lions in Season Opener — Undefeated Lions out for First Taste of Victory".
-The sign is a reference to the NFL team with the same name, which was a league powerhouse at the time.
-The NFL Lions had appeared in the league championship game in the three seasons prior to the short being released, winning the title in 1952 and 1953.